Children's Hospital is part of the UPMC family.

 About five infants out of 1,000 have some degree of hearing loss.
 Until recently, these problems usually were not detected until the infant had grown, and language/communication ability was affected.
 But catching hearing loss early, by age 6 months, can greatly improve treatment results and decrease the likelihood of future communication problems.

-Despite the benefits, universal infant screening is not currently required.“However, a committee including experts from the National Institutes of Health is advocating universal screening,” says Diane Sabo, PhD, clinical director of audiology at Children’s Hospital of Pittsburgh of UPMC.
+Despite the benefits, universal infant screening is not currently required.“However, a committee including experts from the National Institutes of Health is advocating universal screening,” says Diane Sabo, PhD, clinical director of audiology at UPMC Children's Hospital of Pittsburgh.
 “State Senator Charles Lemmond Jr. has sponsored a bill to mandate infant screenings in Pennsylvania.”

 Advanced technology is used to screen infants, who obviously cannot use language to communicate or respond to conventional hearing tests.
 The auditory brainstem response (ABR) test records how the nervous system responds to sounds, but can be time-consuming and expensive.
 A more recently developed test, called an otoacoustic emissions (OAE) test, takes minutes.